FAQ Part 4: The care and feeding of your carpet

 Hand-knotted woolen rugs, which are made using the same technique as fine Persian (“oriental”) carpets, are very durable; their construction and the particular qualities of wool fiber make them especially resilient to the rigors of normal household life.
 Fine carpets are art to walk on, and were borne out of cultures whose conditions were far harsher than those we have in modern-day homes.

 Proper padding.
 The first step in protecting a rug from abrasion is to cushion it with a proper underlay.
 If the rug is placed over broadloom carpeting or other soft surface, a pad may be omitted, but may still be helpful if the rug tends to “scoot”.
+Cleaning your carpet can be very stressful, but with carpet cleaning caroline springs you don’t need to worry abut doing the job by yourself.

 Go “Eastern.”
 Many other cultures do not wear shoes indoors, and most hand-knotted rugs think that its owners shouldn’t, either.
 A no-shoes policy is helpful in minimizing abrasion, but if you prefer shoes, your rug can handle it just fine if you pay special attention to the next tip:

 Regular Vacuuming.
 Vacuuming helps remove the dust, dirt, and grit that can act as sandpaper on the rug’s pile.
 Vacuuming should be done laterally (across the narrower part of the rug) to prevent raising the pile, which could allow dust and grit particles to settle closer to the rug’s foundation.
 Never vacuum the fringes of your rug.
 Instead, try brushing off the fringes with a small brush or the gentle hose attachment.
 Beater-brush vacuuming of the fringes can cause more rapid deterioration, and there’s always the risk the fringe will get caught in the vacuum.
+Visit this company website for more information on professional cleaning.

 Location and Rotation.
 It’s best to keep your rug out of direct sunlight as much as possible; extended exposure to sunlight may cause wool fibers to become brittle over time and can harm the dyes.
 We advise rotating rugs once or twice a year to minimize wear from sunlight, traffic patterns, and furniture.

 Spills and Stains.
 Liquid or solid spills should be blotted or scraped up immediately.
 Try to remove stains yourself by using only water and a gentle detergent—hand dishwashing liquid is fine.
 Be sure to rinse well, and provide circulation to aid thorough drying.
 Treatment is most effective on fresh stains, so contact a professional right away if you can’t clean it yourself.
+Take a look at this company that offers bathurst cleaning services at a very affordable price, contact them to have a spotless house.

 Unraveling.
 If the fringes, ends, or selvages of your rug begin to unravel, try to secure them as best you can and seek professional help before you lose your rug bit by bit.
 This is another case where an ounce of prevention (a $40 repair) is worth a pound of cure (a $500 restoration).